knative/build-templates/README.md

 Each build template is in a separate directory along with a README.md and a Kubernetes manifest, so you can choose which build templates to install on your cluster.

+## Build Templates Kinds

+There are two kinds of build templates:

+ 1. `ClusterBuildTemplates` with a Cluster scope
+ 2. `BuildTemplates` with a Namespace scope

+ A default kind of `BuildTemplate` is used if the field `kind` is not set.

 ## Using Build Templates

 First, install a build template onto your cluster: